Camera architectures

 Multi-perspective cameras

-Since Prof. Kneip's early involvement in the EU FP7 project V-Charge, MPL has continued to investigate VSLAM based on multi-perspective camera systems (MPCs), particularly those for which the cameras share only very little overlap in their fields of view.
+Since Prof. Kneip's early involvement in the EU FP7 project V-Charge, MPL has continued to investigate pose estimation and VSLAM based on multi-perspective camera systems (MPCs), particularly those for which the cameras share only very little overlap in their fields of view.
 The system commonly occurs on passenger vehicles, which are often equipped with a 360-degree surround view camera system for parking assistance.
 Given the close-to-market nature of these sensors, it becomes an economically relevant question whether or not MPCs can be used for VSLAM and the solution of certain vehicle autonomy problems.
 While the tracking accuracy and robustness of vision-based solutions can hardly compete with Lidar based solutions, they may already be enough to solve certain less safety-critical applications such as autonomous valet parking.
 Perhaps somewhat surprisingly, MPCs possess the ability to render metric scale observable despite potentially having no overlap in their fields of view.
 Surround-view MPCs also share the same benefits than any large field-of-view camera, which is a good ability to distinguish rotational and translation motion patterns, and high tracking robustness.
 MPL is among the global leaders in the handling of MPCs, and has put strong emphasis on the development of fundamental geometric pose calculation algorithms for non-central (including multi-perspective) camera systems.
 More information on this can be found on our research page on geometric solvers, and most solvers can be found in our open-source project OpenGV.
 We have furthermore published simple visual odometry, full SLAM, and online calibration solutions for surround-view MPCs.
 Please visit our page on 360-degree Multi-perspective cameras to see demos of the developed frameworks.

 T. Kazik, L. Kneip, J. Nikolic, M. Pollefeys, and R. Siegwart.
 Real-time 6D stereo visual odometry with non-overlapping fields of view.
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), Providence, USA, June 2012 [pdf] [video]